Staff Profile

 Biography

-My specialist knowledge has led me to speak at international events, such as the ninth World Congress of Behavioural and Cognitive Therapies, Berlin, July 2019 and the 50th EABCT Congress, September 2020.
-Closer to home, I provide mentoring on the RISE programme which was introduced by NHS to address EDI in psychological professions, including specifically to develop leadership coaching and mentoring opportunities.
+My specialist knowledge has led me to speak at international events, such as the ninth World Congress of Behavioural and Cognitive Therapies, Berlin, July 2019, the 50th EABCT Congress, September 2020 and 2023 and BABCP annual conference 2023.